Get thicker, fuller hair with dermatologist developed treatments

 These powerful antioxidants help combat oxidative stress in the body, a factor that may contribute to premature hair loss.

-Additionally, vitamin C enhances iron absorption in your digestive tract, potentially helping with iron deficiency-related hair loss.
+Additionally, vitamin C enhances iron absorption in the digestive tract, potentially helping with iron deficiency-related hair loss.

 Iron and Zinc